3MFConsortium/spec_lasertoolpath/3MF Laser Toolpath Extension.md

 The information contained in this specification is subject to change.
 Every effort has been made to ensure its accuracy at the time of publication.

-This extension MUST be used only with Core specification 1.x. and Slice extension specification 1.x.
+This extension MUST be used only with Core specification 1.x. and Production extension specification 1.x.

 ## 1.2.
 Document Conventions